2 - Medical

 Frostnip:

-Rewarm the area using body heat (place a hand under the armpit), warm water, or a hand warmer.
+Rewarm the area using body heat (such as placing a hand under the armpit), warm water, or a hand warmer.

 Frostbite: